WHAT ASSISTANCE DO WE PROVIDE

 Supporting the effort to become a premier history resource, two specific projects have been undertaken.
-For the school year 2014-15, the Director of Operations has provided 50-minute class presentations to Danbury School 4th graders on various Marblehead Peninsula historic topics (see our “About LHS-Outreach Program”).
-In 2015, LHS is hosting an exploratory effort to establish a Peninsula Council for Historical Societies & Museums with the specific purpose to encourage the awareness of and cooperation among historical societies and museums, including libraries and schools as educational entities.
+During the 2014-15 school year, the Director of Operations provided 50-minute class presentations to Danbury School 4th graders on various Marblehead Peninsula historic topics (see our “About LHS-Outreach Program”).
+In 2015, LHS hosted exploratory efforts to establish a Peninsula Council for Historical Societies & Museums with the specific purpose to encourage the awareness of and cooperation among historical societies and museums, including libraries and schools as educational entities.

 In addition, LHS provides the following services: